How to Train Perceived Exertion and Go Harder

 Consciously or subconsciously, our brains are always calculating just how hard our effort is and whether we can hold it for the length of the event.
 A lot of factors play into that assessment beyond just the strength of our legs.
 Simply having a mentally fatiguing day at work can make our workout feel harder than normal.
 When too many other factors play in, our perception can be that the effort is harder than it really is, causing us to slow down when we can go faster.

-Here to teach us about this concept of perceived effort and how we can manipulate and train perceived exertion to go harder, are owner of Cerebral Performance, Dr. Scott Frey, and ex-pro turned Tour de France commentator, Brent Bookwalter.
+Here to teach us about this concept of perceived effort and how we can manipulate and train perceived exertion to go harder, is the owner of Cerebral Performance, Dr. Scott Frey, and mental performance coach, commentator, retired professional cyclist, and Olympian Brent Bookwalter.
 Together, they have created Project Tailwind to help athletes train their mental strengths.

 They’ll define perceived exertion for us and then get into the practical sides of discussing how we can influence our perception.
 Bookwalter will share how he prepared for races to reduce his cognitive load, and Dr. Frey will tell us about new science that shows how we can train perceived exertion to potentially gain 10 to 30 watts in our power.